ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Add Time Splits

-In this section you are going to add time splits to the track that update in the UI as the player passes the split.
-This will allow the player to see at what point on the track they need to improve on.
+In this section, you are going to add time splits to the track that update in the UI as the player passes the split.
+This will allow the player to see at what point on the track they need to improve.
 The track in this tutorial is short and straight, so there isn't much a player could do to improve on their time.
-With a more interesting track this could be a useful feature to have.
+With a more interesting track, this could be a useful feature to have.

 Creating a time split feature isn't as complicated as it would first seem.